 If we say that we do not have any sin, we are deceiving ourselves and we’re not being truthful to ourselves.
 I John 1:8

-You are now the One.
 This is confusing because your kids know you are sinful, but since you are the God of the house…they have to go along with it.
-Everyone has to keep up the perpetual lie that mom and dad are never wrong nor are they to be questioned for their actions.
+Everyone has to keep up the perpetual lie that mom and dad are never wrong, nor are they to be questioned for their actions.

-What you have really done is create an enormous amount of confusion, anger, and distrust especially if it is the father who is acting God-like.
+What you have really done is create an enormous amount of confusion, anger, and distrust.
+It is especially confusing if it is the father who is acting God-like.

-Your children will have a hard time separating God and dad as different entities.
+Your child will have a hard time separating God and dad as different entities.
 This confusion gets dragged into adulthood causing spiritual disillusionment and possible hatred towards God and/or church.